777arc/textbook/content/sync.rst

 It might be hard to see, but the time sync is still working just fine.
 It takes about 20 to 30 symbols before it's locked in.
 However, there's a sinusoid pattern because we still have a frequency offset, and we will learn how to deal with it in the next section.

 Below shows the IQ plot (a.k.a. constellation plot) of the signal before and after synchronization.
-Remember you can plot samples on an IQ plot using a scatter plot: :code:`ax2.plot(np.real(samples), np.imag(samples), '.')`.
+Remember you can plot samples on an IQ plot using a scatter plot: :code:`plt.plot(np.real(samples), np.imag(samples), '.')`.
 In the animation below we have specifically left out the first 30 symbols.
 They occurred before the time sync had finished.
 The symbols left are all roughly on the unit circle due to the frequency offset.

 .. image:: ../_static/time-sync-constellation.svg
    :align: center